Annual Give Wildlife a Chance Poster Contest

 Check back this fall for the 2016-17 contest theme and details.

 Attention, K-5 Teachers!

-The Georgia Department of Natural Resources, The State Botanical Garden of Georgia and The Environmental Resources Network, Inc. (T.E.R.N.) encourage you and your students to participate in the 23rd annual Give Wildlife a Chance Poster Contest.
-This popular conservation art contest provides a unique opportunity for students to explore the wonders of Georgia’s native plant and animal species through this year’s theme: Everyone Can Be a Citizen Scientist.
+The Georgia Department of Natural Resources (DNR), The State Botanical Garden of Georgia and The Environmental Resources Network, Inc. (TERN) encourage you and your students to participate in the 26th annual Give Wildlife a Chance Poster Contest!
+As part of DNR and TERN's "Kids For Conservation" initiative, this popular art contest provides a unique opportunity for students to explore the wonders of Georgia’s native plant and animal species through the 2015-16 theme: Every Species Matters!

 Navigate to Page:

 Report poaching and wildlife violations.
 You can receive a cash reward if your tip leads to an arrest—even if you wish to remain anonymous.